American Well (NYSE:AMWL) Posts Earnings Results, Misses Estimates By $0.25 EPS

-American Well (NYSE:AMWL) announced its quarterly earnings data on Tuesday.
-The company reported ($0.51) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.26) by ($0.25), Fidelity Earnings reports.
-The firm had revenue of $60.40 million during the quarter, compared to analyst estimates of $54.60 million.
-American Well’s quarterly revenue was up 34.2% compared to the same quarter last year.
+American Well (NYSE:AMWL) released its earnings results on Tuesday.
+The company reported ($0.51) EPS for the quarter, missing the consensus estimate of ($0.26) by ($0.25), Fidelity Earnings reports.
+The company had revenue of $60.40 million during the quarter, compared to analyst estimates of $54.60 million.
+The firm’s revenue was up 34.2% on a year-over-year basis.

 American Well Company Profile